An interview has been released asking Jack Dorsey directly why he left Bluesky

 Solana began by asking, 'Why did you leave Bluesky?'
 Dorsey began by explaining the background to why, but the final words he came up with were, 'Because Bluesky wasn't what I thought it would be.'

-Dorsey is the founder of Twitter and also the founder of the payment service 'Square' (now Block), where he provided funding to open source developers of the Bitcoin protocol, which ultimately led to a direct profit for Square.
+Dorsey is also the founder of Square (now Block), a payment service, and at Square he provided funding to open source developers of the Bitcoin protocol, which ultimately benefited Square directly.

 by